A Systematic Review on Process Mining for Curricular Analysis: Data synthesis results

 Using a discovered or pre-authored curriculum model, it is possible to perform \textbf{curricular conformance checking} to check whether the observed behavior of students matches their expected behavior to identify deviations.
 As with the discovery of trajectories, it also involves analyzing variants of students' behavior.
 This objective could be used to understand how the curriculum's structure changes when certain administrative decisions are taken, e.g., allowing students to take courses without having all the prerequisites.

 Even without deviations from the expected curricular trajectory, there could be problems with students' progress. \textbf{Bottleneck analysis} focuses on identifying and analyzing causes delaying progress (bottlenecks) on the student's educational trajectories.
 The \textbf{stopout/dropout analysis} is a more specific analysis, not focused on delays, but on identifying and analyzing causes that lead to stopout and dropout of students.
-In both cases, the cause analysis is focused on identifying the courses/exams, students' characteristics, and behavioral patterns that lead to such problems.
+In both cases, predictive analytics can be used to anticipate such problems, and the cause analysis is focused on identifying the courses/exams, students' characteristics, and behavioral patterns that lead to them.

 Finally, \textbf{trajectory/curriculum recommendation} is devoted to making personalized recommendations to the student's educational trajectories or the curricular design to improve the expected results, e.g., to earn a degree.
-These recommendations are based on the information from the analysis described before.

-Table \ref{tab:objectives} summarizes a categorization of the objectives followed by the primary studies.
-Works are present in many categories when their focus is spread.
+These recommendations are informed by the insights gathered through trajectory discovery, conformance checking, bottleneck, and dropout analyses, collectively guiding improvements in individual student success and curriculum effectiveness.

 \extrarowheight{2pt}